rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 Because there is one bread, we who are many are one body, for we all partake of the one bread. ^1017

-Consider the people of Israel : are not those who eat the sacrifices participants in the altar? ^1018
+Consider the people of Israel: are not those who eat the sacrifices participants in the altar? ^1018

 What do I imply then?
 That food offered to idols is anything, or that an idol is anything? ^1019